A-Z important info

 Internet - Get connected

 Ballarat: Free internet on Residence!
 We know you are keen to get online ASAP and your RA will be able to assist with connecting to wireless and in room connectivity (depending on your location) during meetings over Compass Weekend.
 You should take some time read the 'Use of Computing and Communication Facilities Policy' and 'Reasonable Internet Use Guidelines' to ensure you are aware of all the internet requirements here on campus.

 Gippsland: There are two main networks for residents:

 - The University provides network (in University computer labs): You will have access to the University network through campus computer labs.
 Usage and printing costs are charged automatically via your account "log-in".
 There may be download limits and this depends on the course quota set by your School.
 Please make yourself aware of all University expectations with regards to appropriate use and content.
 Once you have your student number, you will be able to use your Uni email.
 Please direct any queries through to ITS Service Desk.
 If you are having difficulties with university services, visit Information Technology Services (ITS) website or call 5327 9999.

 - Gippsland Residential internet: Internet services at the Gippsland Campus is extended to residences through wired services in each bedroom.
-There are wireless access points, in the dining/lounge sections of the Halls of Residences and in shared recreational locations as follows West Recreation Hall, South Recreation Hall and West House 37.
+There are wireless access points in all Residences as well as shared recreational locations as well as West Recreation Hall, South Recreation Hall and West House 37.

 Laundry facilities are provided in all residences.
 Please do not use the laundry facilities after 10.30 pm and prior to 7.30 am.
 Don't forget that other residents need to use these facilities as well so please collect your washing when it is finished.
 If there are any problems with machines or dryers please log an urgent online maintenance report.